Vaishnvi/NGO-Helper-App/app/src/main/res/layout/readme.md

-Contains all UI layout files in application.
+Contains code for all UI layout files in application.